Learn how to streamline your translation workflow -

 The entire document is created and pages are added

-Because we set up the primary text frame and leveraged InDesign master pages, the entire document was laid out instantly.
+Because we set up the primary text frame and leveraged InDesign parent pages, the entire document was laid out instantly.

 Follow this link if you need help with importing a file Word in InDesign.